Egbert-Azure/egbert-azure.Github.io/_posts/2023-02-08-welcome-to-my-webpage.md

 layout: post
 categories: [chess, improvement, tournaments]
 tags: [chess, competitive play, strategy, analysis, chess community, chesspunks]
 excerpt: Discover a hub of chess insights, strategies, and tales of competition in chess.
 Join me on a journey of improvement, and a "I'm retired but not dead" approach.
-I share my journey here, which might help elevate your chess skills.
 ---

-**Welcome to Chess - Adult Chess Improver!**

 Greetings, chess enthusiasts and fellow learners!
 I'm delighted to have you join me on this exciting journey of chess improvement.
 Here, I'll be sharing my personal experiences, insights, and discoveries as I strive to enhance my skills in the captivating world of chess.